fabferri/az-pattern/101-ilb-ha-ports-1vnet/README.md

     # sysctl  net.ipv4.ip_forward

 ### Install and enable apache daemon in nva1, nva2
+Health probe of the load balancer is set on the HTTP.
+A daemon is required to answer to HTTP request to check the status of nva1 and nva2.
+Load balacer will forward the traffic to the nva1 and nva2 only if they answer to HTTP requests.

     # yum -y install httpd
     # systemctl enable httpd.service    (enable the httpd daemon)